Pennsylvania Health information

 True False

 Young children should use only a pea sized amount of fluoride toothpaste and they should always spit it out (not swallow it).
 This is because excess fluoride consumption in young children can cause dental fluorosis -- a condition where their later, permanent teeth are mottled with white spots.
 Since most toothpastes taste good, the temptation to swallow is great.
 To make certain children are brushing properly, spitting out, rather than swallowing their toothpaste, and rinsing well, children should be supervised when brushing.
-For toothbrushing tips and techniques, visit How to Take Care of Your Toothbrush and

 While permanent teeth usually start appearing around age 6 or 7, they will continue to come in through the teenage years and perhaps even into early adulthood.